RocketChat/docs-old/getting-support/README.md

 ## Supported versions of Rocket.Chat

-"Provides Support" means that Rocket.Chat will provide security fixes and will answare support tickets related to configuration and usage for the versions listed.
-Bug fixes not related to security issues will be fixed only in new versions.

 > In case of security-relevant bugs we might decide to backport patches to older releases on a case-by-case basis.
 Please understand though, that those will be rare exceptions.
 If you want to play it safe, upgrade to latest stable.

 Rocket.Chat provides Support for, at least, 3 months for each release.
 Rocket.Chat provides Support for 6 months to latest releases of each major version, e.g. 1.3 is the latest release of major version 1.x before major version 2.0.
 Rocket.Chat may provide a longer period of support depending on the necessity, check the table below to verify the final support date of each release version.

+By "Support" we mean that Rocket.Chat will provide only security fixes and answer support tickets related to configuration and usage for the versions listed below.
+Bugs not related to security issues will be fixed only in new versions.

 > Rocket.Chat only provides support for version 1.x or later.